Komaxor/automation/README.md

 ##Installation:
 ###Python
-Navigate into the main directory and execute the following command:
+Navigate into the root directory and execute the following command:

 ```
 install.sh